Octopus 2019.7.6 introduced support to integrate Octopus with Azure DevOps work items. The integration includes the ability to:

 To integrate with Azure DevOps work items, Octopus needs to understand which work items are associated with a release.
 Octopus does this by using the build information associated with any packages contained in the release to request work item references from Azure DevOps.

 To supply the build information:

-Install one of our official build server plugins with support for our metadata step.
+- Install one of our official build server plugins with support for our build information step.

-Update your build process to add and configure the Octopus Metadata step.
+- Update your build process to add and configure the Octopus Build Information step.